4 Ready-to-Go Checklists You Need Before College

 The transition to college life is looming.
 In the movies, kids show up to their spacious dorm rooms with a few suitcases and transform the place into a magical wonderland.
 The reality is a bit different.

 See, moving to college isn’t just about the stuff you need.
-It’s about the process you go through—the way you’ll change yourself and your environment.
+It’s about the process you go through — all the ways you’ll change once you're surrounded by new people in a new environment.
 And that’s not small stuff.

 So let’s take a look at some college preparation checklists you won’t find everywhere else!